chat21/chat21-web-widget/README.md

 # chat21-web-widget

-Chat21-web-widget is an HTML5 Live Chat Widget built on Firebase with Angular4 that lets you support and chat with visitors and customers on your website.
+Chat21-web-widget is a Free Live Chat Widget built on Firebase with Angular4 that lets you support and chat with visitors and customers on your website.

 With Chat21-web-widget you can:
 * Invite your website visitors to share feedback and suggestions to better understand their needs.
 * Answer questions from website visitors instantly to increase trust
 * Add a code snippet to your website easly
+* It's a HTML5 widget built with Google Firebase, Angular4 and Bootstrap

 # Features
 * Send a direct message to an agent